Nishijima-Shunji/DirectX12/README.md

 # DirectX12

-This is a small DirectX 12 sample project.
+This is a small DirectX 12 sample project focused on real-time fluid simulation.
 The solution file `DirectX12.sln` was created with Visual Studio 2022 (v17).

 ## Build environment